 It’s been reported by LAist that a California woman was issued a traffic ticket for driving while wearing Google Glass.
 People are wondering whether or not it’s illegal.
 That’s not a question easily answered.

 According to a photo of the citation posted online, the driver was cited for violating California Vehicle Code Section 27602(a), an infraction for driving while “a television receiver, a video monitor, or a television or video screen, or any other similar means of visually displaying a television broadcast or video signal that produces entertainment or business applications, is operating and is located in the motor vehicle at a point forward of the back of the driver’s seat, or is operating and the monitor, screen, or display is visible to the driver while driving the motor vehicle.”

-So the action here is whether or not Google Glass was “operating” at the time the motorist was stopped.
-Can the officer who made the stop testify that was able to tell whether or not the Google Glass was on and operating at the time the motorist was actually driving the vehicle?
-Motorist should take it to a trial, there’s no downside is she loses.
+So the action here is whether or not Google Glass was “operating” at the time the motorist was stopped Can the officer who made the stop testify that was able to tell whether or not the Google Glass was on and operating at the time the motorist was actually driving the vehicle?
+The motorist should take this to a trial since there’s no downside if she loses.